Aeijou37/Aeijou37/README.md

 * Designed image preprocessing and enhancement methods for large-resolution X-ray images.
 * Improved small-defect detection under small-sample conditions.
-* Optimized detection and segmentation models for industrial defect analysis.
+* Optimized RF-DETR detection and segmentation models (mAP +1.8%).
 * Built a rule-based pipeline from defect-level results to workpiece-level qualitative assessment.

+> ⚠️ Code unavailable due to company NDA.
+Happy to discuss the technical approach in detail.

 ---